UniversalDependencies/docs/_et/dep/compound.md

 layout: relation
 title: 'compound'
 shortdef: 'compound'
+udver: '2'
 ---
+The compound relation is one of three relations for multiword expressions (MWEs) (the other two being fixed and flat).

-The dependency relation compound is used for annotating numbers written with several words or several sequences of digits or combinations of them.
+In Estonian treebanks, the dependency relation 'compound' is used for annotating numbers written with several words or several sequences of digits or combinations of them.

 ~~~ sdparse
 60 000